mitamitek/Dosing-pump/README.md

 # DosingPumpController
 This project provides a simple dosing pump controller in Arduino with refilling the evaporator.
+Created by modifying the original program dosing pump from Gabriel F. Campolina.

 To use all the implementation, I recommend use the following hardware:
  - Arduino UNO R3